 There’s only one tent on this list we’d be brave enough to take out cold weather camping is the Kodiak Canvas tent.
-The extra protection the canvas material offers will help insulate the tent and keep you warm even as the temperatures start to chill outside.
+The extra protection the canvas material offers will help insulate this best rated 6 person tent and keep you warm even as the temperatures start to chill outside.

 Which Tent Will Last the Longest?